Elbląg: Kingdom of Poland

-Famous inhabitants of the city at that time included native sons Hans von Bodeck and Samuel Hartlib.
-During the Thirty Years' War, Swedish Chancellor Axel Oxenstierna brought the Moravian Brethren refugee John Amos Comenius to Elbląg for six years (1642–1648).
+The city was invaded and occupied by Swedish troops in 1626.
+The Swedes seized the St. Nicholas Church from the Catholics and held their own services there, and imposed contributions on the city's residents.
+The St. Nicholas Church was restored to the Catholics after the end of Swedish occupation.
+During the Thirty Years' War, Swedish Chancellor Axel Oxenstierna brought the Moravian Brethren refugee John Amos Comenius to Elbing for six years (1642–1648).
 In 1642 Johann Stobäus, who composed with Johann Eccard, published the Preussische Fest-Lieder, a number of evangelical Prussian songs.
 In 1646 the city recorder Daniel Barholz noted that the city council employed Bernsteindreher, or Paternostermacher, licensed and guilded amber craftsmen who worked on prayer beads, rosaries, and many other items made of amber.
 Members of the Barholz family became mayors and councillors.

+During the Swedish invasion of Poland in 1655, the city was captured by Sweden after a battle, and over 3,000 people died to an epidemic the following year.
+Swedish occupation ended in 1660.

+During the Swedish invasion of Poland of 1701–1706, Sweden occupied the city in 1703, and King Charles XII of Sweden stopped there for five days.
+In 1710, the city was occupied by Russia.
+The city was handed over to Polish King Augustus II in 1712.